Dynamical Casimir effect in curved spacetime: Comparison with Bogoliubov coefficients obtained using an ``instantaneous basis'' of mode solutions: the constant-length case

-where $\tilde{\alpha}_{mn}$ and $\tilde{\beta}_{mn}$ are the Bogoliubov coefficients encoding how the post-motion solutions can be written in terms of the pre-motion ones.
-We now insert the general solutions (Equation~\ref{eSolns}) into Equation~\ref{eKG} and obtain an infinite set of coupled differential equations for the $Q_{mn}(t)$.
+where $\tilde{\alpha}_{mn}$ and $\tilde{\beta}_{mn}$ are the coefficients encoding how the post-motion solutions can be written in terms of the pre-motion ones.
+We now insert the solutions in Equation~\ref{eSolns} into Equation~\ref{eKG} and integrate out the spatial part to obtain an infinite set of coupled differential equations for the $Q_{mn}(t)$.
 To do this, we use the following identities

 where

 We thus obtain